filipe1309/ud-go-lhc-v3/README.md

 > "It takes time to understand the wisdom of the masters" by Todd McLeod
 >
 > "Go is about easy of programming" by Todd McLeod
+>
+> "Drop by drop the bucket gets filled" by Todd McLeod

 This project was developed following Udemy's "[Learn How To Code: Google's Go (golang) Programming Language](https://www.udemy.com/course/learn-how-to-code)" course by Todd McLeod.